NexusMutual/docs/docs/using/buy-cover.md

 Your cover appears in the [app](https://app.nexusmutual.io/dashboard).
 If you suffer a loss, see [File a claim](/using/file-a-claim).

-Cover does not renew automatically.
-When it expires, coverage stops.
-To renew it automatically instead, see [Limit orders](/using/limit-orders).
+Cover runs to its end date, then stops.
+A renewal order can extend it, see [Place a limit order](/using/limit-orders).